peffis/edocker.mk/README.md

 os:cmd("ffmpeg")) you want to copy those binaries from the build machine to the final docker image.
-You do that by setting the BINARIES_TO_INCLUDE environment variable in the Makefile and they will then be copied to the _release_/bin folder.
+You do that by setting the BINARIES_TO_INCLUDE environment variable in the Makefile and they will then be copied to the _release_/bin folder (any shared object that the binary is depending on will be copied to the lib folder so that the binary can be loaded when run later).

 Example
 ```Makefile